-Remember though, you can do it with any flavor ice cream, we just were picky and chose the Pineapple Coconut ice cream.
+Remember though, you can make Ice Cream Bread with any flavor ice cream, we just were picky and chose the Pineapple Coconut ice cream.
 There is no right or wrong.
 One of the things I loved about using the Pineapple Coconut in the Ice Cream Bread is that it had real chunks of pineapple that you could see when you sliced into the finished bread.
 I loved how that looked and I loved how it tasted even more.

 NOTE: Do not try to use a low fat ice cream or even a low sugar or no sugar ice cream.
 The results will not be the same and I don’t believe the flavor will either.
 This is the time to go full fat and full sugar.
 Just some advice.